Packaging ESP-IDF Components

 More information on how .gitignore

-works is in the official documentation.
+works can be found in the official documentation.

 In this case, your idf_component.yml